 I wonder, have you ever held yourself back?
 What kind of work do you do to keep yourself from becoming your own barrier?
 Please leave your thoughts in the comments!

-One Reply to “Get out of the way”
+One thought on “Get out of the way”